 - Melanoma in the eye is usually benign.2

-In some ways, melanoma in dogs is similar to melanoma in humans, so research and treatments for one species will help the other.8
+In some ways, melanoma in dogs is similar to that in humans, so research and treatments for one species will help the other.8

-One notable difference is that in humans, malignant melanoma is associated with sun damage and sun exposure, but the same association is not proven in dogs.2
+One notable difference is that malignant melanoma is associated with sun damage and exposure in humans, but the same association is not proven in dogs.2

 What Causes Malignant Melanoma in Dogs

-The exact cause of melanoma is not known.
-As with many cancers, it is likely caused by a combination of genetic and environmental factors.4
+An exact and specific cause of melanoma is not known.
+As with many cancers, it is likely caused by many genetic and environmental factors happening at the same time.4

 Dr. Brooke Britton explains why catching melanoma early gets the best outcome in this DOG CANCER ANSWER episode.